enthought/traits/docs/source/traits_user_manual/defining.rst

   in cases where a detailed comparison of two objects is very expensive, or where you do not care if the details of an object change, as long as the same object is used.
-* **trait_value**: A Boolean indicating whether the trait attribute accepts values that are instances of TraitValue.
-The default is False.
-The TraitValue class provides a mechanism for dynamically modifying trait definitions.
-See the *Traits API Reference* for details on TraitValue.
-If **trait_value** is True, then setting the trait attribute to TraitValue(), with no arguments, resets the attribute to it original default value.
 * **transient**: A Boolean indicating that the trait value is not persisted when the object containing it is persisted.
 The default value for most predefined traits is False (the value will be persisted if its container is).